 Billing

-Project and corporate finance

 Operations and maintenance (this may be considered “core”, but there is no reason in concept why it could not be outsourced with an aggressive performance contract)

 This concept is particularly applicable to Cristobal – many utilities have not widely adopted this mode of operation.
 For example, Texas operates its gas pipelines at half the per-unit cost of the Cristobal members.